yangfangs/physpetools/docs/docs/usage.md

 **Build species trees by manually prepared HCP**

 The HCP sequences belonging to the same class are prepared in one FASTA format file, and all FASTA format files are stored in the same folder.
 For example, the folder [example_build_hcp][3] contains 10 classes of HCP (p1~p10) corresponding to 10 different organisms.
-There is no limit number of HCP sequences, we recommend no more than 10 to reduce the computational time.
+There is no limit number of HCP sequences.
+We recommend no less than 10 highly conserved proteins to ensure the accuracy of the reconstructed phylogenetic tree.

 Download and decompress the example input file: